2008–09 NHL season: Rule changes

 The NHL brought in a number of rule changes for the start of the 2008–09 NHL season aimed at increasing offence and safety.
 The first rule change was to Rule 76.2 on faceoffs.
 The first faceoff of a power play will now be in the defending zone of the team that committed the foul, regardless of where the play was stopped.
 The second rule dealt with the issue of safety while players are pursuing the puck on a potential icing call.
 Rule 81.1 states that, "Any contact between opposing players while pursuing the puck on an icing must be for the sole purpose of playing the puck and not for eliminating the opponent from playing the puck.
 Unnecessary or dangerous contact could result in penalties being assessed to the offending player."
 The third rule change also dealt with faceoff position: if a puck is shot off the goal frame, goal post or crossbar, the subsequent faceoff will remain in the end zone where the puck went out of play.
 Another rule change prohibits TV commercials, game breaks, and any line changes immediately after an icing call.

-Season schedule
+Return to pre-lockout schedule

 The 2008–09 schedule returns to the pre-lockout schedule.
 The new schedule eliminates the three-year rotation where teams would only play teams in two of the three divisions of the opposite conference; instead the new schedule guarantees that each team plays every other team at least once.
-In this new schedule, each team will play their divisional rivals six times for a total of 24 games; they will play all other conference teams four times for a total of 40 games, and will play every team in the opposite conference at least once for a total of 15 games.
+In this new schedule, each team played their divisional rivals six times for a total of 24 games; they played all other conference teams four times for a total of 40 games, and played every team in the opposite conference at least once for a total of 15 games.
 To obtain a total of 82 games there are an additional three-wild card games; for the Canadian teams, the three-wild card games are composed of playing the three Canadian teams in the opposite conference an additional time.

+Entry draft

+The 2008 NHL entry draft was held on June 20–21, 2008, at Scotiabank Place in Ottawa, Ontario, the home of the Ottawa Senators.
+Steven Stamkos was selected first overall by the Tampa Bay Lightning.